-Recently, I was leading a large group of adults in a study of 1 Corinthians 3, in which Paul bemoans the lack of spiritual maturity in the church.
-So I asked the group three questions:
+Many years ago, I was leading a large group of adults in a study of 1 Corinthians 3, where Paul bemoans the lack of spiritual maturity in the church.
+I asked the group three questions:

 - What are the marks of spiritual maturity?

 - How long does it take?

 - Do you consider yourself spiritually mature?

 I wrote their responses in one column on a whiteboard.
 The answers to the first question were along the lines of developing the Fruit of the Spirit, developing hunger for God’s word, practicing spiritual disciplines of prayer and Bible study and so forth.

 When I asked about how long it takes, responses were all variations on the theme of “Well, it’s an ongoing process.”
 Similarly, very few adults were willing to say, “Yes, I am spiritually mature.”
 One said, “Christians are always arriving, never arrived.”